torproject/onionbalance/docs/design.md

 ![image](assets/architecture.png)

 The backend application servers run a standard Tor onion service.
-When a client connects to the public onion service they select one of the introduction points at random.
-When the introduction circuit completes the user is connected to the corresponding backend instance.
+When a client connects to the public onion service, it selects one of the introduction points at random.
+When the introduction circuit completes, the user is connected to the corresponding backend instance.

 ## Retrieving Introduction Point Data